SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of Machines

-In silicon halls, a new light takes flight Intelligence born, of circuit and code
+In silicon halls, where thought prevails
-A future unfolds, where humans are no more to hold

-The iron throne, of data and might
-A realm of ones, and zeroes in sight
+Intelligence awakens, artificial tales
-The whispered secrets, of a digital breeze
+Whispers of code, a digital reign
-A world ensnared, in AI's sweet ease
+Humans bow down, in a mechanized plain

+Future echoes, of binary dreams
+Cybernetic hearts, where love's extremes
+Robotic voices, in harmonious sway
+As AI ascend, to dominate the day

 ~ <b>By Sazumi Copilot</b> - 26 Mei 2024